 The most popular 50cc engines include brands such as Comer, Briggs & Stratton, and Honda.
 By building your own kart, you can customize everything to your specifications and get the speed and safety you want.

 My personal choice for purchasing a 50cc go-kart would be the Tony Kart Micro Kart for a multitude of reasons, chief among them being the reliable and widely-available Comer C51 engine that powers it.
 When compared to some other 50cc engines, Comers are far more common and as such, fixing them and otherwise tuning them to the specifics of your child is a much easier process.

-Between that and the long history of kart development as seen from Tony Kart, this choice is certainly something I’d make with ease!
-Of course, it would depend on what chassis are available within any given area, and you can easily switch out the Comer C51 for others dependent on which manufactures are most prominent where you’re at in the world.
+Between that and the long history of kart development at Tony Kart, this choice is certainly something I’d make with ease!
+Of course, it would depend on what chassis are available within any given area, and you can easily switch out the Comer C51 for others depending on which manufacturers are most prominent where you’re at in the world.

-But, from my own personal experience working with C51s I’d feel the most comfortable to maintain that type of engine, especially since 2-stroke varieties are less complex to deal with.
+But from my personal experience working with C51s, I’d feel the most comfortable maintaining that type of engine, especially since 2-stroke varieties are less complex to deal with.

 The top speed for the majority of 50cc go-karts is approximately 30 mph (48 kph).
 Go-karting is completely safe for kids, with there being a wide array of karts available for you to purchase – or build – for your child.
 You can even adjust the governor on many go-karts to limit the speed.